Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 When alimony/maintenance obligations are not met, we assist with:

-- Contempt Filings: Court actions establishing willful non-compliance
+- Contempt Filings: Court actions addressing non-compliance

 - Asset Seizure: Procedures to attach bank accounts and other assets